Manage Care

 Please refer to the American Medical Association (AMA) coding guidelines for billing well-care visits with office visits in the same day.
 Be advised that medical records would need supportive documentation to reflect services outside of the well-care visit.

-Data for this measure is collected using claims, DHCS Fee-For-Service encounter claims, and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
+Data for this measure is collected using claims, DHCS fee-for-service encounter claims and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
 To find gaps in data:

 - Run a report from your Electronic Health Record (EHR) system; or